aubreyrees/api-mimic/README.rst

 Testing
 =======

-It is recommend that you use `mak`e and `tox` to run the tests.
+It is recommend that you use :code: `make` and :code: `tox` to run the tests.
 First clone the git repository and then enter the cloned repository:

 ::